Create HTML Document – Create, Load HTML in Java

 SVG Document

 Since Scalable Vector Graphics (SVG) is a part of W3C standards and could be embedded into HTMLDocument, we implemented SVGDocument and all its functionality.
-Our implementation is based on official specification SVG2 specification, so you can load, read, manipulate SVG documents as it described officially.
+Our implementation is based on official SVG2 specification, so you can load, read, manipulate SVG documents as it described officially.

 Since SVGDocument and HTMLDocument are based on the same WHATWG DOM standard, the all operations such as loading, reading, editing, converting and saving are similar for both documents.
 So, the all examples where you can see manipulation with HTMLDocument are applicable for SVGDocument as well.